ETS-Android2/Morse-Code-Learning-Mobile-Application-2021/README.md

 This application is divided into two main modes: Single-User Mode and Multi-User Mode.
 In Single-User and Multi-User mode, they have two parts: training and exam.
 The Single-User mode is for one user, and the Multi-User mode allows one or more users to receive messages from a sender through Computer Vision.

-The abovementioned points should be implemented using Java for android smartphones.
+The abovementioned points are implemented using Java for android smartphones.

-Because of some circumstances in the last semester (2021 AT), a few functionalities have not been completed yet...
+Because of some circumstances in the last semester (2021 AD), a few functionalities have not been completed yet...

 ## Reference